-LINDA WERTHEIMER, host:
+LINDA WERTHEIMER, Host:

 In Georgia, executions of death row inmates have been put on hold.
 The Drug Enforcement Administration has seized the state's supply of sodium thiopental - one of the drugs used in lethal injections.
 The federal government has questions about whether the drug was imported illegally from Britain.
 Several other states may also have to answer questions about how they obtained their supplies.
 NPR's Kathy Lohr reports.

-In court, the Georgia Department of Corrections said it was not worried about the quality of its supply, but defense attorneys got records that showed the state may have violated federal law in obtaining the drug.
+KATHY LOHR: In court, the Georgia Department of Corrections said it was not worried about the quality of its supply, but defense attorneys got records that showed the state may have violated federal law in obtaining the drug.

 LOHR: William Montross is an attorney with the Southern Center for Human Rights in Atlanta.
 He says the state bought sodium thiopental from a secondary distributor, a company that operated out of the back of a London driving school.
 Montross says many defense attorneys condemned the practice and question the quality of the drugs.

 MONTROSS: This stuff was going on for months and months beforehand, and it was in court and federal and state judges had an opportunity to do something, and no one did anything.
 They just turned a blind eye.
 And then finally DEA steps in.

-The DEA has not said whether it will seize supplies of sodium thiopental in other states, but some following the issue say the agency should.
+LOHR: The DEA has not said whether it will seize supplies of sodium thiopental in other states, but some following the issue say the agency should.
 Deborah Denno is a professor at Fordham Law School.

-But defense attorneys cite another problem.
+LOHR: But defense attorneys cite another problem.
 They say Georgia officials sold some of their supply of sodium thiopental to Kentucky officials.
 That raises more questions about where the drugs might end up.

 LOHR: Megan McCracken is with the death penalty clinic at the University of California Berkley.

-Ms. MCCRACKEN: There's no guarantee that the drug will remain within this closed system of capitol punishment.
+MCCRACKEN: There's no guarantee that the drug will remain within this closed system of capitol punishment.
 In the past month, we've learned that the state of Kentucky purchased sodium thiopental from a private company in Georgia; and so if a private company is selling it, we now have sort of realization of this risk of the drug entering the stream of commerce.

-Kathy LOHR, NPR News, Atlanta.
+LOHR: Kathy LOHR, NPR News, Atlanta.

 WERTHEIMER: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.